 How comfortable is the Levorg?Expand Section

-Low-speed ride is probably best described as fussy, with every lump and bump on the road making its way into the cabin.
+Low-speed ride was described as fussy, with every lump and bump on the road making its way into the cabin.

-Things improve a lot if you build up to freeway speed, when the Levorg rides with aplomb most of the time.
-But it will still give a big thump if you’re on a particularly rough bit of road and hit a sharp bump.
+Things improved a lot if you built up to freeway speed, when the Levorg rode with aplomb most of the time.
+But it would still give a big thump if you were on a particularly rough bit of road and hit a sharp bump.

 Our other criticism from the Levorg’s launch highlighted the tyre roar.
 The Levorg’s handing – and it does go around corners very well – was built around the tyres, which were chosen more for grip than anything else.
 They grip, but over coarse-chip roads, which cover most of Australia’s road network, they make a lot of noise.
 How much?
 It’s a bit like sitting in a plane as it is taking off.
 And that is not likely to change.

 What about safety in a Subaru Levorg?Expand Section

-There are knee and head airbags directly in front of the driver; a head airbag in front of the front passenger; an airbag alongside each front occupant to protect the upper body from side-impacts; and a curtain airbag down each side protecting the heads of front and rear occupants.
+In any Levorg there are knee and head airbags directly in front of the driver; a head airbag in front of the front passenger; an airbag alongside each front occupant at chest level; and a curtain airbag down each side protecting the heads of front and rear occupants from side impacts.